siiky/siiky.github.io/words/quotes.md

 #

 > The creatures outside looked from pig to man, and from man to pig, and from
-> pig to man again; but alread it was impossible to say which was which.
+> pig to man again; but already it was impossible to say which was which.

 -- From _Animal Farm_, by George Orwell